1. A hunting we will go

 4. Tickle your taste buds

-The Red Feather Inn Cooking School provides a wealth of culinary knowledge via owner Lydia Nettlefold, her in-house chefs, and visiting guest chefs.
+The Red Feather Inn Cooking School offers a wealth of culinary knowledge via owner Lydia Nettlefold, her in-house chefs, and visiting guest chefs.
 They all have a passion for good food, the enjoyment of cooking and the quality of Tasmanian produce – and love sharing their knowledge with others.
 Learn the culinary tricks of the trade with like-minded foodies using locally sourced ingredients and you’ll soon be as passionate about Tasmanian produce as they are.
 Together with the Red Feather Inn luxury accommodation, this cooking school, just outside Launceston, is an experience to savour.

 5. Settle into a gourmet sleepover